gheorghina/gheorghina.github.io/_posts/2023-07-16-driving-digital-change.markdown

     - Business Process model / flow or activity diagrams
         - [Activity Diagrams](https://en.wikipedia.org/wiki/Activity_diagram)
         - [Flow Charts](https://en.wikipedia.org/wiki/Flowchart)
     - Product Requirements Documents defined at the epic level.
-A guideline template is provided bellow.
+A guideline template is provided below.

 11. If the solution is not completely new, but built on an existing solution, then documenting the high level **Architecture System Status Quo** and **The Context Details** is a must.
-As the new solution will be build on top of the existing one, the project plan in the end will have to reflect how one can get from the existing status quo to the vision.
+As the new solution will be built on top of the existing one, the project plan in the end will have to reflect how one can get from the existing status quo to the vision.

 12. Define a minimum viable product (MVP) scope: Develop an MVP that addresses the most critical aspects of the integration software project.
 The MVP should deliver value to users and help validate assumptions and requirements.

-13. For the aligned and defined shrinked scope in the PRD, document the expected systems architecture, design decisions, and technical specification details.
+13. For the aligned and defined reduced scope in the PRD, document the expected systems architecture, design decisions, and technical specification details.

     Expected Artifacts for the new **Architecture System Vision**: